All Episodes

 He's failed to deliver on jobs.

-He can't then say trust me.
+He can't then say, trust me.

-Selling you a car you can't test, sell you a car you can't even see.
+This is like somebody selling you a car they don't have, selling you a car you can't test, sell you a car you can't even see.

 It's like buying a company with no contract.

-Just you're just relying on the seller's promises.
+You're just relying on the seller's promises.

 And the seller's promises address none of the concerns that have been raised by people who've seen the company.

-So here, let me let me illustrate.
+So here, let me illustrate.

-This is Obama this afternoon, Portsmouth, New Hampshire, and an audience member, Mr. President, you've been quoted over the years when you were a senator.
+And an audience member, Mr. President, you've been quoted over the years when you were a senator, that you were essentially a supporter of a universal plan.

 I'm beginning to see that you've changed that.

-Now, this none of this is real.
+Now this, none of this is real.

 None of these questions are real.